MusicOnline/Botto/README.md

 ## Contributing

 Contributions are always welcome.
+You may also open issues on the issue tracker.<br>
-Please note that I use the black formatter to format my code, with its default line length limit of 100 columns.
-You may also open issues on the issue tracker.
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for further details.